 Emerging Ethnic Engineers

-The E3 Program is a comprehensive, nationally respected program which seeks to increase the number of African-American, Latinx, and Native American students in the College of Engineering and Applied Science (CEAS) while helping such students achieve excellence in college and beyond.
+The E3 Program is a comprehensive, nationally respected program which seeks to increase the number of Racially and Ethnically Diverse (RED) students in the College of Engineering and Applied Science (CEAS) while helping such students achieve excellence in college and beyond.
 The program includes several pre-college outreach programs, as well as campus-wide recruitment and retention activities.

 - Marathon Petroleum Scholars

 - Canvas Community with resources

 - Graduation stoles